Ruth 2:14

 At mealtime Boaz said to her, "Come over here; have some bread and dip it into the vinegar sauce."
 So she sat down beside the harvesters, and he offered her roasted grain, and she ate and was satisfied and had some left over.

-Boaz said to her
+At mealtime Boaz said to her,

-and dip it in the vinegar sauce
+have some bread and dip it into the vinegar sauce.”

-So she sat down beside the harvesters
+So she sat down beside the harvesters,

-and he offered her roasted grain
+and he offered her roasted grain,

 and she ate and was satisfied

-and had some left over
+and had some left over.

 Persons / Places / Events